Marek Brodzki

 Marek Brodzki (born 25 December 1960) is a Polish film director and television director.
 He directed the film and series versions of Wiedźmin aka The Hexer and the series Miasteczko.
 He has worked as First Assistant Director with top Polish directors Andrzej Wajda and Krzysztof Zanussi and has specialized as a Polish First Assistant Director and Second Unit Director on international productions made in Poland notably including Steven Spielberg's Schindler's List and has a long working relationship with German director Volker Schlöndorff.
 October 2015 he was awarded the Bronze Medal for Merit to Culture – Gloria Artis.

+Personal Life

 He is married to Production Manager, Casting Director, First Assistant Director Ewa Brodzka.